 - If you are approved with an endorser, you must complete PLUS Credit Counseling.

-- If you are denied PLUS and choose not to apply with an endorser, the Office of Financial Aid will offer the student an additional Direct Unsubsidized Stafford Loan ($4,000 for freshmen and sophomores; $5,000 for juniors and seniors).
+- If you are denied PLUS and choose not to apply with an endorser, the Office of Financial Aid will offer the student an Additional Federal Direct Unsubsidized Loan ($4,000 for freshmen and sophomores; $5,000 for juniors and seniors).

 - On the PLUS application, you will be given the option of delivering any credit balance (refund) to yourself or to the student after the funds are disbursed.
 Kean University’s policy is to refund any credit balance from a PLUS Loan to the parent, even if s/he selected “student” on the application.